YoungSeoYim/YoungSeoYim.github.io/README.md

 # YoungSeoYim.github.io
-This is YoungSeo's study diary
+This is YoungSeo's programming study diary